Skip to content Skip to Chat

 • Setting accurate new customer expectations.

-Sales managers can expect to earn around $132,290 a year based on the median salary for this profession recently reported by the BLS.
+Sales managers earn around $138,060 a year based on the median salary for this profession, as reported by the BLS.

 Information technology (IT) managers use cutting edge technology to shape strategy and generate value for a company.
-To work as an IT manager, professionals must earn a bachelor’s in business administration or a degree in a related field such as information technology, computer science, or management information systems.
-The daily work of an IT manager consists of:
+To work as an IT manager, professionals earn a bachelor’s in business administration or a related field such as information technology, computer science, or management information systems.

 • Overseeing IT staff.